 It’s often a very good idea to have a landline in case of emergencies.
 For instance, in the event that your mobile phone network goes down due to a technical fault, you would be unable to contact emergency services.

-Need a landline after all?
-Check out all the best Broadband and Home Phone Deals
+Not ready to give up your landline after all?
+Check out all the best broadband and home phone deals.